davidtucker/core/README.md

   left: mousemove('left');
 }
 ```

-I think with BabelJS and PostCSS you can implement ideas faster than with Typescript and Angular.
-The tooling, the developer experience around BabelJS and PostCSS is simply more easier and the community has much more experience with these two tools.
-You would have more devs who might work on this project.

-These are just two examples (see above code examples) what i already implemented with app-decorators and would like to port to Pregular.

-Maybe we can 'build a bridge' between Pregular and Angular just like BabelJS and TC39 do.

 ### And what about AI-Based which you can see at the top of the github repo?